Soumya Ranjan Mishra

 There are mainly three types of data that you will encounter while doing Data Science.
 Those are Numerical & Categorical, Textual, and Image Data.
 Let’s deep dive into the Data Pre-processing factory and let’s know what’s actually happening in the factory.

-Data preprocessing is a process of preparing the raw data and making it suitable for a machine learning model.
+Data preprocessing in machine learning is a process of preparing the raw data and making it suitable for a machine learning model.
 It is the first and crucial step while creating a machine learning model.
 It is a data mining technique that involves the transformation of raw data into an insightful and organized format.
 A real-world data generally contains noises, missing values, and maybe in an unusable format that cannot be directly used for machine learning models.
 For resolving such issues it prepares raw data for further processing.
 Data preprocessing is a required task for cleaning the data and making it suitable for a machine learning model which also increases the accuracy and efficiency of a machine learning model.

 Data preprocessing is an integral step in Machine Learning as the quality of data and the useful information that can be derived from it directly affects the ability of our model to learn; therefore, we must preprocess our data before feeding it into our model.
 Real-world data is often incomplete, inconsistent, lacking in certain behaviors or trends, and is likely to contain many errors.
 To better visualize and extract the hidden pattern, Data Preprocessing must be done.